CUNY-CL/yoyodyne/README.md

     source   target

 To enable the use of a feature column, one specifies a (non-zero) argument to `--features_col`.
-For instance in the SIGMORPHON 2017 shared task, the first- column is the source (a lemma), the second is the target (the inflection), and the third contains semi-colon delimited feature strings:
+For instance in the [SIGMORPHON 2017 shared task](https://sigmorphon.github.io/sharedtasks/2017/), the first column is the source (a lemma), the second is the target (the inflection), and the third contains semi-colon delimited feature strings:

     source   target    feat1;feat2;...